toradex/vscode-torizon-templates/README.md

 # VS Code Torizon Templates

-This repository maintains the templates used in conjunction with the [VS Code Torizon Integrated Development Environment ApolloX Labs Project](https://labs.toradex.com/projects/torizon-vs-code-v2-apollo-x).
+This repository maintains the templates used in conjunction with the [VS Code Torizon Integrated Development Environment Labs Project](https://labs.toradex.com/projects/torizon-vs-code-v2-apollo-x).
 Focusing in the VS Code for automation between the development environment for remote debug, remote deploy of containerized applications for Toradex TorizonCore easy-to-use Industrial Linux Software Platform.

 ## Toradex Supported Templates